Ballet Jörgen | Residence at Victoria College

 How to get to the Residence from the Billy Bishop Airport (Island Airport – Porter Air)

 Once you have travelled to the main land (tunnel or short ferry), walk north (away from the lake) one block to the Streetcar stop.
 Board a streetcar travelling east (along the lake), it will say Union Station on the front.
 Get off at Union station and board a northbound train on the University-Spadina line (heading North along the University Line).
-Get off at York University station.
-It is about a 6 minute walk from the station to the residence.
+Get off at Museum station.
+It is about a 3 minute walk from the station to the residence.

 To send mail to students